 ‘Isostasy’ (2018) : addressing melting glaciers due to global warming.
 Introduced by Jared Brewer (NOAA, S E A S environmental research contributor & consultant) and Jesse Obremski (Limón Dance Company, choreography consultant).
 Directed by Juliann Ma (piano & electronics), co-choreographed by Peter Farrow & Thomas Woodman (dance), music composition by Marc Evans (original title : ‘Formations’).

 We would like to thank most of all :

 ‘Chasing Ice’ filmmakers and research team for their incredible work which informs and inspires us, and wish everyone to witness their beautiful documentary available on chasingice.com and Netflix.
 The short clip referenced is intended to honor their work and give context to our work and cause (no infringement intended).

 ‘Rise, Awaken’ (2017) : In their debut music video, S E A S draws us into the world of birds.
 The artists step into the skins of a species endangered by our continued exploitation of our environment and are transported instantly into their realm, fraught with hunger, disease, plastics, pollution, deforestation, fires, and oil spills.
 Trapped in bird bodies, the artists undergo a transformation, until the human spirit and bird are one, suffering and diminishing together.

 S E A S featured their first major production ‘Plastics, Coral, Ice & Earth’ on April 11th at Yamaha Artist Services New York, showcasing a program including 2 world premieres, ‘Plastisphere’ and ‘Isostasy’, and opening a live discussion with a panel headed by S E A S’s environmental consultant, Jared Brewer (NOAA Knauss Fellow).
 The production highlighted 3 global concerns which intersects at the ocean: endangered coral reefs, melting glaciers, and the impact of plastic.
-Most recently, S E A S featured these works at Caroga Inter-Arts Symposium’s MyHil Film Series in collaboration with Chasing Coral, and at “Art as Insight”, an art and technology exhibition, “Art as Insight” at the reknowned cultural Heritage Space in Hanoi, Vietnam.
+Most recently, S E A S featured these works at Caroga Inter-Arts Symposium’s MyHil Film Series in collaboration with Chasing Coral, and at “Art as Insight”, an art and technology exhibition, at the reknowned cultural Heritage Space in Hanoi, Vietnam.